Jonathan Reid

 Jonathan Douglass Reid (born October 24, 1972) is an American professional boxer who challenged for the WBA middleweight title in 2000.

 He was a contestant on reality TV show The Contender.
 On the show, he was placed on the East Coast team, fighting Jesse Brinkley in the second first round fight.
 In a second consecutive surprise (after Gomez beat Manfredo), Reid lost a hard fought fight against Brinkley.
 As of January 2009 Reid's professional record stood at 34-11 with 19 wins by knockout.

-He is a single parent and has five children.